JoshuaVargas/port_scanner/README.md

 By defining the number of threads we want, we can have our ```worker()``` queue up ports for scanning.
 The worker first gets a port number from the queue, scans it, and completes the scan.
 Our ```main()``` function, however, is what fills up the queue with port numbers.

 At 200 threads with a 0.2 second timeout, the same task that took 18 hours to complete can suddenly be done in under two minutes.
 A scan of well-known ports can be done in just a few seconds.
 And, finally, scanning the registered port range can happen in a little over 30 seconds.
+However, running the optimal number of threads is requires a bit of trial and error.
+At 1000 threads, my CPU utilization quickly reaches 100% for long periods of time during the scan.
+So, I've found that setting N_THREADS to 400 is a good middle ground for speed and CPU utilization.
+After all, the scanner shouldn't lock up your computer.

 ## A Final Note On Scanning